 The Bracy Family

 Jordan grew up for 9 years as a missionary kid in Papua New Guinea, and Laura grew up as a pastor’s kid.
 As they both grew, God called them to serve in missions.
 They met in a missions class at Cedarville University in America, and they married in 2011.
 They trusted God to lead them and found themselves moving to Nosy Be, Madagascar in 2013 with Africa Inland Mission.
 There they served on a TIMO team, but they ended up coming back to America sooner than expected for the birth of their first child.
 They decided it was the right time for Jordan to attend seminary.
-Now, Jordan has finished seminary, they have grown their family to two daughters, and they anticipate returning to Nosy Be in August, 2017 to continue the work they started.
+Now, Jordan has finished seminary, they have grown their family to two daughters, and they anticipate returning to Nosy Be soon to continue the work they started.
 They will work in the village of Andrafia, north of the other team villages.
 You can learn more about the Bracy family on their website here.